 Impact Austin will send an accept or decline notification of letters of inquiry and grant applications by email to all applicants.
 To obtain this year’s grant cycle dates, click HERE for program grants and HERE for catalyst grants.

 Impact Austin contacts applicants by phone or email if questions arise about the proposal.
-This communication is channeled through with the Nonprofit Coordinator until we select semifinalists, and then communication comes from the committee chair.
+This communication is channeled through the Nonprofit Coordinator until we select semifinalists, and then communication comes from the committee chair.

 Impact Austin will send notifications by email to all applicants declined before semifinalists are determined.
 Semifinalists who are declined will be notified by a phone call from the chair.

 Site visits occur after each committee has selected semifinalists.
-The chair of the respective committee reviewing your grant application will contact you should you be selected for the site visit phase.
+The chair of the committee reviewing your grant application will contact you should you be selected for the site visit phase.

 We accept program grant applications in focus areas selected from culture, education, environment, family, and health and wellness.
 Each year, the number of program grants and the focus areas in which they will be awarded are announced prior to the annual Impact Austin Non-profit Workshop in the Fall.
 Committees are established every year for each focus area, consisting of Impact Austin members who review and evaluate the applications.
 The due diligence process includes research as well as site visits to three semifinalists in each focus area with the final goal of selecting two outstanding finalists.